Get exclusive premium content! Sign up for a membership now!

 Here are the most common issues a sewing machine usually encounters courtesy of Jack Creek Road:

-Now that you know how much sewing machines repair costs are, you can now make an informed decision on whether to have it repaired or simply buy a new one.
+Now that you know how much machines repair costs are, you can make an informed decision on whether to have it repaired or simply buy a new one.
 At the end of the day, one thing that can prolong a sewing machine’s life is proper maintenance and regular cleaning.

-It works just like our bodies that need annual check-ups, make sure your sewing machine receives the same treatment!
+It works just like our bodies that need annual check-ups; make sure your sewing machine receives the same treatment!

 UP NEXT: